South Cambridgeshire Logo

 The reference must match the tree location plan.

-This section is published to our website and inserted on neighbour and parish notifications with no editing.
-Please do not put information which may be deemed sensitive into this section.
+Note well: information in this section is published to our website and inserted on neighbour and parish notifications with no editing.
+Please do not put information which may be sensitive into this section.
 For example: arguments between neighbours, phone numbers or emails.

 Identifying the tree